 UbiSec is an innovative new security and privacy consultancy dedicated to delivering effective risk outcomes through evidence-based research into the evolving world of transnational cybercrime.
 We provide threat driven, risk focused, business lead advice and guidance to help New Zealand organisations navigate digital challenges.

-Chris Hails is researching an individual’s ‘Security Quotient’ score and behavioural qualities that may pre-dispose internet users to fall victim to socio-technical attacks.
-His research into the human factors that impact on information security is funded by InternetNZ.
+Director Chris Hails (CISSP, CISM, CCSP, CRISC, CTPRP) is an Auckland, New Zealand based cybersecurity researcher seeking to reduce the emotional and financial harms caused by cyber-enabled crime and social engineering.
+He is a qualified journalist, project manager and information security professional and has researched an individual’s ‘Security Quotient’ score and the behavioural qualities that may pre-dispose internet users to fall victim to socio-technical attacks.
+His research into the human factors that impact on information security was funded by InternetNZ.

 Cybersecurity Education and Outreach

-I volunteer on the board of the Auckland (ISC)2 chapter to arrange monthly security events and work with groups to educate on cybersecurity risks and the importance of developing organisational security culture to ‘harden the human firewall’.
-Recent activities have included:
+Hails volunteers on the board of the Auckland (ISC)2 Chapter to arrange monthly security events and works with groups to educate on cybersecurity risks and the importance of developing organisational security culture to ‘harden the human firewall’.